SIWFT/.github/profile/PRIVACY.md

     Correct your data: You can correct your data by logging into your account.
     Delete your data: You can delete your data by contacting us at data@siwft.org

+# Website specific
+## Our Website

+* All SIWFT websites use Cloudflare services to improve page load speed, page security, and more.
+* Our documentation page is a page that is maintained by JetBrains to ~98%.
+We only edit certain parts of the content and have no control over the backend.
+Please refer to the JetBrains Writerside privacy policy.
+* Some of our websites can also be hosted on GitHub Pages.
+Please refer to the GitHub Pages privacy policy.
+* Our websites that are not hosted on GitHub Pages but in a data center or locally use log files.
+These include your Cloudflare Ray-ID, your user agent, access date and time, the time the request was successfully completed, and the request method.
+They are stored indefinitely to track errors and suspicious access and to take action against them.
+* Our websites can also integrate external content.
+This is either required for technical reasons or due to budget or storage space limitations.

 # Changes to this privacy policy

 We may change this privacy policy from time to time.
 If we make any material changes, we will notify you by email or by posting a notice on our website.